Interim Executive Vice Chancellor and Provost, and Vice Chancellor for Research, University of California, Merced

 environmental chemistry.
 This work has focused on the fate and transport of contaminants in natural environments with an emphasis on surface-

 chemical reactions in soils and sediments.
 Particular effort has been placed on the use of noninvasive spectroscopy (i.e. synchrotron-based

 x-ray absorption spectroscopy and aqueous vibrational spectroscopy) to elucidate the surface speciation of contaminants on natural nano-particles.

 His current research is examining the isotopic composition and surface chemical properties of black carbon particles produced during the combustion

 of biomass and fossil fuels.
-He is presently a member of the Earth Resources Committee, a standing committee of the National Research Council and
+He has served as a member of the Earth Resources Committee, a standing committee of the National Research Council and

 holds the Ted and Jan Falasco Chair in Earth Sciences and Geology at UC Merced.

 Professor Traina served as the Founding Director of the Sierra Nevada Research Institute at UC Merced.
 Prior to that he was at Ohio State

 University where he served as a faculty member from 1985-2002.
 During that period he was Chair of the Environmental Science Graduate Program

 and Co-Director and Co-PI of an NSF-funded Environmental Molecular Science Institute.